bradymholt/geekytidbits.com/_posts/2016/2016-01-20-performance-tuning-postgres.md

 - JOINs
   - When joining tables, try to use a simple equality statement in the ON clause (i.e. `a.id = b.person_id`).
 Doing so allows more efficient join techniques to be used (i.e. Hash Join rather than Nested Look Join).
   - Convert subqueries to JOIN statements when possible as this usually allows the optimizer to understand the intent and possibly chose a better plan.
   - Use JOINs properly: Are you using GROUP BY or DISTINCT just because you are getting duplicate results?
-This usually indicates improper JOIN statements and may result in a higher cost.
+This usually indicates improper JOIN usage and may result in a higher costs.
   - If the execution plan is using a Hash Join it can be very slow if table size estimates are wrong.
-Therefore, make sure your table statistics are accurate by having a  vacuuming strategy is good (http://www.postgresql.org/docs/current/static/routine-vacuuming.html)
+Therefore, make sure your table statistics are accurate by reviewing your [vacuuming strategy](http://www.postgresql.org/docs/current/static/routine-vacuuming.html).
   Subqueries
   - Avoid [correlated subqueries](https://en.wikipedia.org/wiki/Correlated_subquery) where possible; they can significantly increase query cost.
   - Use [EXISTS](http://www.postgresql.org/docs/current/static/functions-subquery.html) when checking for existence of rows based on criterion because it "short-circuits" (stops processing when it finds at least one match).